Azrielx86/OpenGL_Playground/README.md

 This is just a program to practice some stuff of OpenGL.

-And some other things that I wanted to do in my [Computer Graphics Final Project](https://github.com/Azrielx86/ProyectoFinal_CGeIHC) (but I hadn't enough time to do it :sad:)
+And some other things that I wanted to do in my [Computer Graphics Final Project](https://github.com/Azrielx86/ProyectoFinal_CGeIHC) (but I hadn't enough time to do it 😿)

 ## Things that I want to archeive